Frederick Opare-Ansah: Political career

+After losing his bid to become the general secretary of the New Patriotic Party in July 2022, he was appointed by the flagbearer and current vice president of Ghana, Mahamudu Bawumia as the campaign manager.

 Elections

 Opare-Ansah represented the Suhum constituency as the Member of Parliament for the 5th parliament of the 4th republic of Ghana.
 He was elected on the ticket of the New Patriotic Party by obtaining 17,461 votes out of the 38,577 total valid votes cast, equivalent to 45.3% of total valid votes cast.
 He was elected over Jacob Kwaku Arkoh of the People's National Convention, Samuel Fleischer Kwabi of the National Democratic Congress, Francis Darby Kobena Inkoom of the Convention People's Party, Matilda Garbrah an independent candidate.
 These obtained 0.75%, 41.02%, 0.77% and 12.20% respectively of total valid votes cast.

+He lost the New Patriotic Party parliamentary elections in 2021 to Kwadjo Asante with 272 votes out of 666 votes cast.

+In March 2022, he declared his intention to run for the general secretary position of the New Patriotic Party.
+He however, polled 50 votes and lost the elections in July 2022 to Justin Koduah.

 Personal life

 Opare-Ansah is a Christian.
 He is married.